lsyncd/lsyncd/manual/config/layer3/index.md

 Any action starting with a "/" instructs Lsyncd to directly call the binary file at the beginning instead of spawning an additional shell.
 For example

 {% highlight lua %}
-   onCreate = "/usr/bin/zip /usr/var/all.zip ^sourceName"
+   onCreate = "/usr/bin/zip /usr/var/all.zip ^sourcePath"
-   onModify = "/usr/bin/zip /usr/var/all.zip ^sourceName"
+   onModify = "/usr/bin/zip /usr/var/all.zip ^sourcePath"
 {% endhighlight %}

 will add any newly created and modified files to /usr/var/all.zip using absolute path names.
 Any action not starting with a "/" will result in Lsyncd spawning a shell to execute the action as command.